gmyx/SPStaticFilters/README.md

 ## Version history ##
 * 0.1: Initial Release.
-* 0.2:
+* 0.2: Added Static sorting;
-** Added Static sorting
+	   Fixed a silly error in the header comment by not terminating it properly.
-** Fixed a silly error in the header comment by not terminating it properly.
+* 0.3: Speed improvements.
+Put at top of file for best performance.

 ## Future possibilities ##
 A quick list of items that could be added in the future